anishkanabar/NER/README.md

 transmissions that would be informative for model training.
 500 such examples were selected with the criteria that each must contain at least two different types of named entities.
-This subset was then manually annotated for words and phrases that consisted of addresses, events, dispatch codes, and person names using the doccano open-source text annotation tool (Figure 1).
+This subset was then manually annotated for words and phrases that consisted of addresses, events, dispatch codes, and person names using the doccano open-source text annotation tool.

-Figure 1: an example of an annotated transmission.

 Some transmissions contain brackets containing speech the transcriber was not certain how to transcribe; this text was treated the same as unbracketed text.
 It is also worth noting that